Have you been injured in a motor vehicle accident since 1 December 2017?

 If so, your claim is governed by the provisions of the Motor Accident Injuries Act (NSW) 2017.

-Being involved in a hit and run accident figures as a worst nightmare for most drivers.
+Being involved in a hit and run accident figures as the worst nightmare for most drivers.
 In such situations it is understandable to have visons of not being able to claim compensation because the party that caused you to be injured has ‘done a runner’.

 Fortunately, this is not the case in NSW where insurers are required to be a part of the Nominal Defendant Fund, meaning a person injured by an unidentified vehicle can make a claim through the fund and not be left without adequate treatment or compensation.